 - rosemary- fresh if possible

-- stock- I used homemade bone broth but regular chicken stock works great
+- stock- I used homemade bone broth but regular chicken stock or chicken broth works great

 - balsamic vinegar- to add a tangy aftertaste

-- cornstarch- to thicken; you may also use arrowroot starch
+- cornstarch- to thicken I suggest a cornstarch slurry; you may also use arrowroot starch

 Can I cook this in the Instant Pot?